Georgia Guest

 Cradle of wine

 We end the tour by visiting Tbilisi’s mineral sulfur baths.
 It’s believed the name “Tbilisi” comes from the word for “warm place”, referring to these natural hot springs.
-You can actually visit the public baths or private rooms.
+You can actually visit the public baths or the private rooms.
 The sulfuric water is gloriously warm (38-40 degrees) and supposedly therapeutic.

 Monastries of Georgia